 The District adopted GASB Statement No. 45, "Post Employment Benefits" effective for fiscal year 2010.
 The plan has remained unfunded as of June 30, 2011.
-Also, GASB Statement No. 54, "Fund Balance Reporting and Government Fund Type Definitions" was adopted in the current year and accordingly, fund balances reflect the new types to be reported.
-Beaufort County Council voted to rescind Resolution 2003-23, "Health Care Benefit for Retired Employees", effective July 1, 2016.
+Beaufort County Council voted to rescinded Resolution 2003-23, "Health Care Benefit for Retired Employees", effective July 1, 2016.
 This vote passed unanimously by the eleven member council.
 All effective retirees received certified notifications 90 days prior to the cancelation of the benefit July 1, 2016.
 The Fire District remains a co-partner with Beaufort County in litigation related to this matter.